Hilbert series of Parallelogram Polyominoes: Hilbert series and rook complex of simple polyominoes

 By using \texttt{Macaulay2}, one can see that $h(t)=\widetilde{r}_{\PP}(t)$.

 \end{Example}

 As proved in \cite{RR}, Conjecture \ref{conj:rtilde} holds true for the class of simple thin polyominoes.
 In fact, by definition of a thin polyomino, it does not contain a square tetromino (see \cite{RR}) as a subpolyomino.
-This happens because there are no switching rooks in a simple thin polyomino $\PP$ and $\widetilde{r}_{\PP}(t)= r_{\PP}(t)=h(t)$.
-Moreover, by computational approach we obtain the following \begin{Theorem} Let $\PP$ be a simple polyomino with $\rank \PP \leq 11$ and let $\widetilde{r}_{\PP}(t)$ be the polynomial defined in Definition \ref{def:equivrook}.
-Then $h(t)=\widetilde{r}_{\PP}(t)$. \end{Theorem} \begin{proof} To prove the claim we have implemented a computer program that, for a fixed number $n$, performs the following steps: \begin{itemize} \item[(S1)] compute the set of all the simple polyominoes of rank $n$; \item[(S2)] for any polyomino of the set compute the polynomial $h(t)$; \item[(S3)] for any polyomino of the set compute the polynomial $\widetilde{r}_\PP(t)$; \item[(S4)] check whether the polynomial from step (S2) is equal to the polynomial from step (S3). \end{itemize}
+Therefore, a simple thin polyomino $\PP$ does not contain switching rooks and $\widetilde{r}_{\PP}(t)= r_{\PP}(t)=h(t)$.
+Moreover, by computational approach we obtain the following \begin{Theorem} Let $\PP$ be a simple polyomino with $\rank \PP \leq 11$.
+Then $h(t)=\widetilde{r}_{\PP}(t)$. \end{Theorem} \begin{proof} To prove the claim we have implemented a computer program that, for a fixed number $n$, performs the following steps: \begin{itemize} \item[(S1)] compute the set of all the simple polyominoes of rank $n$; \item[(S2)] for any polyomino in (S1) compute the polynomial $h(t)$; \item[(S3)] for any polyomino in (S1) compute the polynomial $\widetilde{r}_\PP(t)$; \item[(S4)] check whether the polynomial from step (S2) is equal to the polynomial from step (S3). \end{itemize}

 In particular, for step (S1) we slightly modified the implementation given in \cite{MRRsite}.
 For step (S2) we used the {\tt Macaulay2} functions for the Hilbert series.
-For step (S3), we constructed the rook complex $\RR$ as the independence complex of the graph $G$ with $V(G)=\{x_C : C \in \PP \}$ and
+For step (S3), we constructed the rook complex $\RR$ as the independence complex of the graph $G$ with $V(G)=\{C : C \in \PP \}$ and

 and then, by introducing the equivalence relation, we constructed $\widetilde{\RR}$.
 Finally we refer the reader to \cite{QRR} for a complete description of the algorithm that we used. \end{proof}